marcusanthonylorenzo/currency-exchanger/README.md

 | **_Design Plan_ (Specs):** |
 |---|
 #### Create:
-- [ ] USA Rate (some sort of indicator).
+- [x] USA Rate (some sort of indicator).
-- [ ] Drop-down Country Selector "Converted amount" x 5
+- [x] Drop-down Country Selector "Converted amount" x 5
-- [ ] class for fetching API and error handling.
+- [x] class for fetching API and error handling.
 - [ ] If time: Drop-down Country Selector "Exchange from".
 - [ ] One of those "swappy" things to swap to-and-from currencies.
-- [ ] Return Error in output.
+- [?]
+Return Error in output.

 #### Objects/Classes, Properties:
 - Currency